09 Jun Changes to Veterinary Practice Act go into effect August 10, 2022

 What does this mean for you?

-The regulation of veterinary technicians will begin on January 1, 2023.
-Read the full article here.
+- The regulation of veterinary technicians will begin on January 1, 2023.
+Click here to read the full article.
+CVMA will continue to keep members up to date with updates as they occur.

 CVMA thanks our elected leaders!